gdm413229/swwmgz_m/ExtendedLore.md

   whole days.
 Several reports of strange happenings are made.
 - 2006: Ashley's band, "The Black Rat's Coven" is formed.
 Its initial members are Ashley, Maruku Sarahabinaku, Py Kisun and William Dusk.
-- 2007: The "Ghoul hunt" begins after a high-ranking UAAF official is murdered by the creatures during a business visit to the Imanaki HQ.
+- 2007: The "Ghoul hunt" begins after a high-ranking UAAF officer is murdered by the creatures during a business visit to the Imanaki HQ.
 - 2008: At the peak of the Ghoul hunt, an envoy of the Anarukon people is attacked while attempting to kidnap Manakei.
 The demonic heir is lost once